I think you’ll agree with me when I say:

 - Define (‘DB_HOST’, ‘localhost’); – This one usually doesn’t need anything changed

-Okay, the next step is to make the connection between you and your host’s FTP account.
+The next step is to make the connection between you and your host’s FTP account.
 You’re going to need a client program to do this, like FileZilla for example.
-You’ll need the hosting company’s login information here again here so you can upload and deliver files directly with the host.
+You’ll need the hosting company’s login information here again here so you can upload and deliver files directly to the host.

 Uploading them directly into the primary root directory will allow your blog to be accessed through this URL: www.yourdomainname.com.
 If you are uploading the files to an individual folder, then the URL will be www.yourdomainname.com/myblog.

-Double check that there aren’t any other index files in the there like .html, .htm files since these will make the whole train derail.
+Double check that there aren’t any other index files in the there like .html, .htm files.
 The “index.php” file is the only directory you can use.

-That’s it, for real this time!
-Wow, I’m getting Deja Vu, that’s weird.
-Now that your blog is set up, let’s talk about getting it off the ground, then I’ll let you go into the tall grass of the internet.
+Now that your blog is set up, let’s talk about getting it off the ground.

-1. Going Free Means You DO NOT Get Your Very Own Domain
+1. Free Means You Make a Blog Without Your Own Domain

-The first thing to understand here, is that while you can customize part of the website URL, you won’t have full control over the name of the domain because it’s being hosted by someone other than you.
+The first thing to understand, is that while you can customize part of the website URL, you won’t have full control over the name of the domain because it’s being hosted by someone other than you.

 What if this website was called OnBlastBlog.Blogger.com?